 Wearing Loose Clothes in Pondicherry

 Wearing looser clothes, preferably made from cotton will really help you beat the heat in Pondicherry.
 My own experience in the region several times now has made me realize that the more lose the outfit, the better it is for air circulation.

-Be it shorts, skirts, pants or kurtis, the looser a cotton garment, the more comfortable you will remain as a traveler.
+Be it shorts, skirts, pants or kurtis, the looser a cotton garment, the more comfortable you will remain as a traveller.
 Super tight clothing is not only extremely uncomfortable but also very hurting to the body at times.
 So skip it.

-Best Footwear in Pondicherry
+Best Footwear for Pondicherry

 But if you are somebody like me who is constantly on the move and wants to keep exploring more and more places, sneakers are a decent option.
 I wore very light weighted sneakers throughout my trip.
-I’m quite comfortable with shoes on as a traveler (even in a tropical climate).
+I’m quite comfortable with shoes on as a traveller (even in a tropical climate).